atlassistant/pytlas/NEXT.md

 - [x] Add `require_input` in the `agent.done` method to indicates that a skill has done its work but the client should listen to user inputs right now (it will be useful when working with contexts)
 - [x] Updated snips-nlu dependency
 - [x] Add `skills` args to `fit_from_skill_data` to restrict which training data should be loaded
+- [ ] You can now use a `pytlas.conf` file and it will be read by the cli in the current working directory
 - [ ] Skills manager
 - [ ] Remote training of the interpreter for when you have large training data and you are deploying pytlas on a small device